Skip to main content

 • Session data: If you only need the currently authenticated user's data, access it directly from the session.
 This provides strong consistency without any database sync (Clerk Session Management, 2025).

-• User metadata: For small amounts of custom data (under 1.2KB), store it in Clerk's publicMetadata, privateMetadata, or unsafeMetadata fields instead of maintaining a separate table (Clerk User Metadata Guide, 2025).
+• User metadata: For small amounts of custom data, store it in Clerk's publicMetadata, privateMetadata, or unsafeMetadata fields instead of maintaining a separate table.
+Metadata holds up to 8KB per user, though session-token claims should stay under 1.2KB (Clerk User Metadata Guide, 2025).

 When syncing makes sense: